Utilitarianism: Pre-modern formulations

 The importance of happiness as an end for humans has long been argued.
 Forms of hedonism were put forward by the ancient Greek philosophers Aristippus and Epicurus.
 Aristotle argued that eudaimonia is the highest human good.
 Augustine wrote that "all men agree in desiring the last end, which is happiness".
-The idea that conduct should to be judged by its consequences also existed within the ancient world.
+The idea that conduct should be judged by its consequences also existed within the ancient world.
 Consequentialist theories were first developed by the ancient Chinese philosopher Mozi, who proposed a system that sought to maximize benefit and eliminate harm.
 Mohist consequentialism advocated communitarian moral goods, including political stability, population growth, and wealth, but did not support the utilitarian notion of maximizing individual happiness.

 Utilitarian ideas can also be found in the work of medieval philosophers.
 In medieval India, the 8th-century philosopher Śāntideva wrote that humanity ought "to stop all the present and future pain and suffering of all sentient beings, and to bring about all present and future pleasure and happiness."
 In medieval Europe, happiness was explored in depth by Thomas Aquinas in his Summa Theologica.
 During the Renaissance, one author whose work incorporated consequentialist ideas was the political philosopher Niccolò Machiavelli.

 18th century

-Utilitarianism as a distinct ethical position only emerged in the 18th century, and although it is usually thought to have begun with Jeremy Bentham, there were earlier writers who presented theories that were strikingly similar.
+Utilitarianism as a distinct ethical position only emerged in the 18th century, and although it is usually thought to have begun with Jeremy Bentham, some earlier writers presented similar theories.

 Hutcheson

 Francis Hutcheson first introduced a key utilitarian phrase in An Inquiry into the Original of Our Ideas of Beauty and Virtue (1725): when choosing the most moral action, the amount of virtue in a particular action is proportionate to the number of people it brings happiness to.
 In the same way, moral evil, or vice, is proportionate to the number of people made to suffer.
 The best action is the one that procures the greatest happiness to the greatest numbers, and the worst is the one that causes the most misery.
-In the first three editions of the book, Hutcheson included various mathematical algorithms "to compute the Morality of any Actions."
+In the first three editions of the book, Hutcheson included various mathematical algorithms "to compute the Morality of any Actions".
 In doing so, he echoed the later-proposed hedonic calculus of Bentham.